 We publish 100 copies of a monthly newsletter, which is distributed to various medical offices and agencies to tell people about the Life Center, which is open to any disabled adult from any community.
 We currently serve people from fourteen area towns.

-The Deputy Director Cindy DiScipio manages the Center daily and is governed by a board of Directors.
+The Executive Cindy DiScipio manages the Center daily and is governed by a board of Directors.
 There are 18 volunteers, 16 of who are disabled members that help run the Center.